fermyon/developer/content/spin/v3/javascript-components.md

 content-length: 185
 server: spin/0.1.0

-Here's an animal fact: Reindeer grow new antlers every year
+Here is a fact: Reindeer grow new antlers every year
 ```

 > Without the `allowed_outbound_hosts` field populated properly in `spin.toml`,